TAO71-AI/I4.0/Documentation/03. Connect to I4.0 using C#/AllOS.md

 You only need to install one of this compilers.
 If you're using Windows or have a x86_64 GNU/Linux distribution, we recommend to download `.NET`, **else** we recommend to download `Mono`.

+> [!WARNING]
+> For now I4.0 will still have compatibility with Mono and .NET, but in the future it will (probably) only be compatible with .NET.

 # Download an IDE
 Once you have downloaded a compiler, you should select an IDE to make some things easier for you.